urakubo/lattice_dendrites/docs/_sources/index.rst.txt

 Lattice Dendrites (LD) is an extension of LM that can incorporate morphologically realistic shapes of cells, in particular, from 3-dimentional (3D) reconstruction of electron microscopic (EM) images.
 LD is fully written in Python.

-LD is licensed under the MIT license.
+LD is licensed under **the GNU General Public License version 3**.
 The original LM is licensed under the University of Illinois Open Source License.
 More info on LM can be found at http://www.scs.illinois.edu/schulten/lm/.

 Contents